-The fees to be paid to the directors are subject to shareholders' approval at the Company's AGM every year.
+The fees to be paid to the directors are subject to shareholders' approval at the Company's annual general meeting every year.
 The proposed fees are determined after considering factors such as effort and time spent, contribution from the directors and market practice.